-- whether the teacher has met the Georgia Professional Standards Commission requirements for certification for the grade level and subject areas in which the teacher provides instruction; - whether the teacher is teaching under an emergency or other provisional status through which Georgia gualifications or certification criteria have been waived; - 3) the college major and any graduate certification or degree held by the teacher; - 4) whether the student is provided services by paraprofessionals, and, if so, their qualifications.
+- 1. Whether the student's teacher- - has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and, - is teaching in the field of discipline of the certification of the teacher. - 2.
+Whether the child is provided services by paraprofessionals and, if so, their qualifications.

-If a parent wishes to request information concerning their child's teacher's qualification, please contact the school principal.
+If a parent wishes to request information concerning their child's teacher or paraprofessional's qualifications, please contact the school principal.